pensjonatus/flash-fiction/blog/a-long-journey-for-a-small-box.md

 ---
-title: 'A Long Journey for a Small Box'
+title: A Long Journey for a Small Box
 date: '2016-05-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 "This box," said Weathers, "Made its way here all the way from Marakesh."
 He was